 Your perimeter fence is what keeps your site safe and secure.
 It is your last line of defense against intruders.
 That’s why it is vital for you to ensure the stability of your fence line at all times.
 Of course, Modu-Loc fence is strong – but Mother Nature can be even stronger.
 According to the Government of Canada website, when a wind warning is issued, you should expect inland winds to blow steadily at 60-65 km/h or more, or have gusting winds up to 90km/h or more.
 These high winds can impact the safety and condition of your site.
-In conditions like this, it is necessary to take extra steps to ensure site safety.
+In conditions like this, it is necessary to add the appropriate stability solution for your temporary fence.

 As well, we strongly recommend employing a stability solution if you’re planning to hang anything from the fence.
 The installation of additional materials or screening to any temporary structure will increase the structural and environmental loads.
 Things like privacy screening and banners will negatively affect the stability of the fence, making it more prone to being blown over in high winds.
 When hanging anything from temporary fence, reinforcing the fence line to counteract these effects is crucial.